Adapt

 }

-BrainStore — one per brain, holds the brain's state, neuron registry, internal neuron registry, evolution history, and dismissed batches:
+BrainStore — one per brain, holds the brain's state, neuron registry, internal neuron registry, evolution history, and dismissed batches.
+Also resolves per-neuron stores via getNeuronStore(id):

 interface BrainStore {